sahir247/Google-Dorking-Tool/README.md

 - Always obtain proper authorization before testing systems you do not own

 ## License
-This project is licensed for Educational Use Only.
-This tool is meant for educational purposes and legitimate security testing only.
-The developers are not responsible for any misuse or damage caused by this tool.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) – see the LICENSE file for details.

 ## Version History
 - **v1.1** (July 2025): Major security and feature update with encrypted credentials, multi-tab UI, rate limiting